brunomaga/brunomaga.github.io/interview_questions.md

 - What is a Lagrange multiplier?
 When to use it?
 - What are sufficient statistics?
 What theorem describes it?
 (Fischer-Neyman)
 - How to sample from a Gaussian distribution?
+- How to use Newton's method to get the minimum of a function?

 ### Machine Learning